Backend GraphQL API guide

-This document outlines the style guide for the GitLab GraphQL API.
+This document contains style and technical guidance for engineers implementing the backend of the GitLab GraphQL API.

 How GitLab implements GraphQL